Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

-where we refer to the set of $\{C_n\}_{n=1}^{N}$ by $C$.
-A soft-argmax operation~\cite{Honari18} is then applied to each channel $C_n$ to obtain a 2D keypoint $\bx_n = (u, v)_{n}$.
+where we refer to the set $\{C_n\}_{n=1}^{N}$ by $C$.
+Soft-argmax operation~\cite{Honari18} is then applied to each channel $C_n$ to obtain a potential 2D keypoint $\bx_n = (u, v)_{n}$.
 This can be written as

 where the standard softmax operation is applied to each channel $C_n$ to obtain a probability distribution, with $i, j$ indicating the row and column coordinates of the channel.
-In summary, this process obtains a weighted-average of the coordinates, where the weights are given by the softmax probability map.
+In summary, this process obtains a weighted average of the coordinates, where the weights are given by the softmax probability map.

 Given an intrinsic matrix $\bK_\bI$ specifying the projection from the camera coordinates to the pixel coordinates on image $\bI$ and an extrinsic matrix $\bE$ giving the change of coordinate system from camera to world coordinates, the camera projection matrix on the full image resolution can be written as $ \bPi_\bI = \bK_\bI \bE$.